federeinoso/federeinoso/README.md

 # Hi everyone 👋

-I'm looking forward to my first job as a React Developer.
+I'm looking forward to my first job as React Developer.

 Here you can find my repositories with the mini projects that I am doing during my learning.
 Lucky for you, all are deployed to check them online.
 I hope you like them.